mheberger/delineator/README.md

 The `delineator` package comes bundled with data for Iceland.
 Beyond this, you will need data files for other regions.
-The globe is divided into 59 **megabasins** (integer IDs 11–86, data for Greenland, megabasin 91, has been omitted):
+The globe is divided into 59 **megabasins** (integer IDs 11–86; data for Greenland, megabasin 91, has been omitted from this package):

 ![Megabasins map](docs/megabasins.jpg)